 About 20% of New Zealand’s total greenhouse gas emissions come from transport.
 The Interim Climate Change Commission (ICCC) has reported that if more people use electrical vehicles (EV) it will significantly cut New Zealand’s emissions.

 This cleaner and greener way of getting around is starting to be embraced by Kiwis.
 Over the past two years, we’ve seen the number of EVs on New Zealand’s roads nearly triple.
 Ports of Auckland now has an electric tugboat and Wellington is the proud owner of the first electric ferry in the Southern Hemisphere.

-Further encouraging EV uptake, Vector has launched a trial of 120 EV smart chargers to better understand and prepare for the impact that an increase of EV will have on electricity networks.
+Further encouraging EV uptake, Vector is running the country’s largest ever trial of EV smart chargers, with 200 Auckland households taking part.
+The aim is to better understand and prepare for the impact that an increase of EV will have on electricity networks.
 In our last financial year, our public EV chargers enabled approximately 1,500 tonnes of CO2e to be avoided.

 We have also partnered with industry leaders to establish the Battery Industry Group (B.I.G.).
 Together, we are working on exploring ways that batteries, like the ones found in EVs and on our network, can be reused and recycled through a product stewardship scheme that supports the circular economy.
 The World Economic Forum Global Battery Alliance states that a circular battery chain is a major driver to meet the climate ambitions of the UNFCCC Paris Agreement.

 Vector Powersmart and Watercare have joined forces to build New Zealand’s first floating solar photovoltaic (PV) system.